 We know, however, that few donors are willing to pay for the information.
 Our challenge is to lower the cost of accessing the right metrics.

 So far, the Commission has been able to provide the market with a geography lesson.
-The Charities Report,5 for example describes the landscape of charities: mainly, size, type and location.
-But, it does not help a donor decide which charity is best.
+The Charities Report, for example, describes the landscape of charities: mainly, size, type and location.5 But, it does not help a donor decide which charity is best.

-But, it does not help a donor compare charities that operate with the same purpose, or administer to the same people.
+But, it does not help a donor compare charities that operate with the same purpose, or administer to the same people or causes.

 Different constituencies want different things, and each has implications for metrics, and regulation.